CaptainCrouton89/AlariaWiki/Alaria.md

 ## Psyic Energy

 Psyic energy makes up the space between the planar layers of [Alaria](Alaria).
 It is an ever-present, omnipresent, swirling mass of the thoughts of all life within the [planar stack](Planar Stack).
 Through special practice or natural ability, this energy can be harnessed to perform [magic](Magic) on [Alaria](Alaria).

-# Central Layer

-Travel there is theorized to be possible, but all who try never return.

-# Elemental Layers

-All of the primary elements of the world each make up a layer, thinly placed in between the material [planes](Planes) (astral, malstaric, material realm) and the immaterial [planes](Planes) (ethereal, nethereal, Celestian).
-Things and creatures with higher attunement to these other layers cause the layers to spill down and into the visible world, affecting the material [planes](Planes).
-The layers closer to the material [planes](Planes) are more accessible to those on the material [planes](Planes), whereas the elemental layers closer to Celesté and the other immaterial [planes](Planes) are more accessible to those inhabitants instead.

-[Leylines](Leylines) are cracks in the planes where individual elemental [planes](Planes) spill through much closer to the material plane.
-Thes are areas of much stronger elemental power.
-Elemental [magic](Magic) performed on leylines is always more fantastic.